xiehan/cdktf-integration-alexa-example/README.md

 ask deploy --target skill-metadata
 ```

 You should now have a working, testable Alexa skill!
-Note that Alexa skills are not available to the public until you go through certification; in other words, no one but you can access this particular skill right now.
+Note that Alexa skills are not available to the public until you go through [certification](https://developer.amazon.com/en-US/docs/alexa/custom-skills/certification-requirements-for-custom-skills.html); in other words, no one but you can access this particular skill right now.

 ### Testing

-The easiest way to test your skill is to open the Alexa Developer Console in your browser, click on your skill, and then go to the "Test" tab.
-If you own an Echo device or have the Alexa app on your phone, and if this device or app uses the same Amazon account as the one you used to sign up for Amazon Developer Console access, you should be able to access your own skill by talking to your device and saying, "Alexa, launch HashiCorp Principles."
+The easiest way to test your skill is to open the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) in your browser, click on your skill, and then go to the "Test" tab.
+If you own an Echo device or have the Alexa app on your phone, and if this device or app uses the same Amazon account as the one you used to sign up for Amazon Developer Console access, you should be able to access your skill by talking to your device and saying, "Alexa, launch HashiCorp Principles."

 ## Usage

 The bundled Alexa skill, named "HashiCorp Principles", is a simple conversational interface loosely adapted from the [Alexa fact skill sample](https://github.com/alexa-samples/skill-sample-nodejs-fact), using the [HashiCorp company principles](https://www.hashicorp.com/our-principles) as content.
-It supports the following utterances (and slight variations of):
+It supports the following utterances (and slight variations thereof):

   - _"Alexa, open HashiCorp Principles"_ or _"Alexa, launch HashiCorp principles"_ will launch the skill, look up a random company principle, and read out a brief description
     - When Alexa is done speaking, you can say _"tell me more"_ and she will read the extended description of the same principle